mentalfaculty/LLVS/README.md

 ### Manually with Xcode

-To manually add LLVS to your Xcode project, download the source code or add the project as a submodule with Git, and drag the `LLVS` root folder into your own Xcode app project.
-Then select your app's target, and add the LLVS framework in the _Frameworks, Libraries, and Embedded Content_ section of the _General_ tab.
+To manually add LLVS to your Xcode project...

+1. Download the source code or add the project as a submodule with Git.
+2. Drag the _LLVS_ root folder into your own Xcode app project.
+3. Select your project in the source list, and then your app's target.
+4. Add the _LLVS_ framework in the _Frameworks, Libraries, and Embedded Content_ section of the _General_ tab.

 ### Trying it Out First